-If your child’s behavior is causing her chronic trouble in school or is seriously disrupting your family life, it’s important to get help.
-Disruptive, explosive or dangerous behavior can be generated by
+If your child’s behavior is causing chronic trouble in school or is seriously disrupting your family life, it’s important to get help.
+Disruptive, explosive, or dangerous behavior can be generated by

 Once you understand what’s behind your child’s behavior, there are often therapies that can be effective in teaching kids to rein in their behavior.
-If a
+When kids are

-child is out of control with parents or teachers, she needs help.
+with parents or teachers, they need help.
 It can impact the health and well-being of your whole family.

 For behavior problems, you’ll want to consult a

-mental health professional who can help diagnose and treat behavior disorders.
-You can consult a behavioral psychologist who specializes in children and adolescents, a child psychiatrist or a social worker with expertise in treating young people.
+who can help diagnose and treat behavior disorders.
+You can consult a behavioral psychologist who specializes in children and adolescents, a child psychiatrist, or a social worker with expertise in treating young people.

-If a child seems unusually anxious or sad or irritable for a long period of time and it’s interfering with her ability to do things that are appropriate for kids her age, it’s a good idea to seek help.
-A child who is seriously anxious or
+If a child seems unusually anxious or sad or irritable for a long period of time and it’s interfering with the ability to do things that are appropriate for kids that age, it’s a good idea to seek help.
+Kids who are seriously anxious or

-depressed is not just suffering.
-She’s missing out on important parts of childhood.
-You want to get her help as soon as possible, before she falls behind her peers in social and academic development.
+are not just suffering.
+They’re missing out on important parts of childhood.
+You want to get help as soon as possible, before your child falls behind in social and academic development.

-It’s also a good idea because the longer your child lives with something like anxiety, the likelier it is to shape her behavior in harmful ways.
-A young child who couldn’t sleep apart from her parents might become a school-age child who can’t have sleepovers with friends or go to camp.
-A child who is excessively
+It’s also a good idea because the longer kids live with something like anxiety, the likelier it is to shape their behavior in harmful ways.
+Kids who couldn’t sleep apart from their parents might become school-age kids who can’t have sleepovers with friends or go to camp.
+Kids who are excessively

-fearful could become an adolescent whose identity and social life are structured around avoiding things that make her anxious.
+could become adolescents whose identity and social life are structured around avoiding things that make them anxious.